Gospel of Glory

 "I read Gospel of Glory with great pleasure and with my own commentary on John within reach.
 I found frequent agreement, occasional disagreement, and, on every page, enrichment.
 The first chapter alone ('individualism' in John's Gospel) is worth the price of the book.
 The chapter on the Gospel's first week offers a fascinating glimpse of what Bauckham's forthcoming commentary on John may look like, and yet Gospel of Glory is no mere appetizer but a meal in itself."

-J. Ramsey Michaels, professor emeritus, Missouri State University, Springfield
+J. Ramsey Michaels, Missouri State University (emeritus)

 "From individual to community, from glory to the cross, from sacraments to dualism, from the call of the disciples to their later witness, Gospel of Glory breaks new ground.
 Not only is John's narrative now welcomed to be read alongside the Synoptics in discerning the Jesus of history, but the Synoptics can now be read side by side fruitfully as informing the Christ of faith.
 Readers of John's Gospel--and of the others--will want to read this book!"

-Paul N. Anderson, professor of biblical and Quaker studies, George Fox University
+Paul N. Anderson, George Fox University

 "This is a highly stimulating, scholarly and accessible book, provocative on some issues and illuminating on others.
 It engages in dialogue with other scholarly views and is ready both to build on, and to challenge, many of the assumptions of current Johannine scholarship.
 Either way, these chapters give rise to further and deeper consideration of the nature and content of the Johannine witness."